Routing

 domainStrategy: "AsIs" | "IPIfNonMatch" | "IPOnDemand"

-The domain name resolution strategy, which uses different strategies based on different settings.
+Domain resolution strategy.
+Different strategies are used based on different settings.

-The actual resolution action is deferred until the first encounter with an IP rule to reduce latency.
-The result will include both IPv4 and IPv6 (you can further restrict this using the built-in DNS's queryStrategy).
-When a domain name resolves to multiple IPs, each rule will try all IPs sequentially; a rule is considered a hit if any IP matches the requirement.
+Actual resolution behavior will be delayed until the first IP rule is encountered to reduce latency.
+The result will contain both IPv4 and IPv6 (you can further restrict this via queryStrategy in the built-in DNS).
+When a domain resolves to multiple IPs, each rule will try all IPs in turn.
+If any IP meets the requirement, the rule is considered matched.

-When sniff + routeOnly is enabled, allowing the routing system to see both the IP and the domain name simultaneously, if the above resolution occurs, the routing system will only see the IP resolved from the domain name and not the original target IP, unless the resolution fails.
+When sniff + routeOnly is enabled, allowing the routing system to see both IP and domain, if the aforementioned resolution occurs, the routing system can only see the IP resolved from the domain and cannot see the original destination IP, unless resolution fails.

-When two domains exist (target domain + sniff result), the sniff result always has higher priority, whether used for resolution or domain name matching.
+When two domains exist (target domain + sniffed result), the priority of the sniffed result is always higher, whether for resolution or domain matching.

-Regardless of whether the resolution is performed or not, the routing system does not affect the actual target address; the requested target remains the original target.
+Regardless of whether resolution occurs, the routing system will not affect the actual destination address.
+The requested target remains the original target.

 rules: [RuleObject]

-For each connection, the routing will judge these rules from top to bottom in order.
-When it encounters the first effective rule, it will forward the connection to the outboundTag or balancerTag specified by the rule.
+For each connection, routing will judge these rules from top to bottom.
+When the first effective rule is encountered, the connection is forwarded to the outboundTag or balancerTag specified by it.

 TIP

-When no rules match, the traffic is sent out by the first outbound by default.
+When no rule is matched, traffic is sent via the first outbound by default.

 balancers: [ BalancerObject ]

-When a rule points to a load balancer, Xray selects an outbound through this load balancer, and then it forwards the traffic through it.
+When a rule points to a load balancer, Xray will select an outbound through this load balancer and then forward traffic using it.

 RuleObject